The importance of APIs in digital banking

 What is a banking API?

-Banking API is the process of opening banking functions as web service to allow communication between banks and other financial institutions, including Fintechs, to help create a more seamless user experience for their customers.
-APIs in banking lead to more innovative solutions to financial problems, such as failed payments and non-compliant international payments.
-By implementing APIs in banking, Fintechs can become highly specialised whilst remaining useful to a broad range of customers.
+Banking API is the process of opening banking functions as a web service to allow communication between banks and other financial institutions, including fintechs, to help create a more seamless user experience for their customers.

 Client-Server Separation